 Bring in a Third Party

-Keeping track of all these things can be overwhelming for a small business.
-In fact, it can be overwhelming for a small business with 1 or 2 IT employees.
+Keeping track of all these things can be overwhelming.
 For the budget-conscious business, pinching pennies where possible is important.
 Outsourcing can be costly.
-However, when you line the numbers up, it doesn’t seem quite as obvious to simply hire.
+However, when you line the numbers up, it doesn’t seem quite as obvious to simply hire someone in-house.
 Here’s what you should chew on:

 - The cost of 1 IT system administrator is roughly $45-$60k per year.

 - This 1 person has a limited pool of knowledge and experience and can only do so much work in a day.